Read our 2018 Report Card for DeGette.

-From Jan 1997 to May 2017, DeGette missed 563 of 13,768 roll call votes, which is 4.1%.
-This is worse than the median of 2.2% among the lifetime records of representatives currently serving.
-ProPublica has tracked 1 explanation for these missed votes.
+From Jan 1997 to Apr 2019, DeGette missed 638 of 14,875 roll call votes, which is 4.3%.
+This is worse than the median of 2.0% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|